Transfer Money

 If doing it on the fly your first time, just walk down Florida street and when someone offers to change money (and they will, especially if you look like you have dollars in your pocket) ask a few different people the rate.

-There are also private individuals who come to your home, airbnb or hotel to change money, but make sure to arrange this only with a trusted contact.
+Some private individuals come to your home, Airbnb or hotel to change money, but make sure to arrange this only with a trusted contact.

 If in a pinch on the weekend or holidays, some supermarkets will also take dollars (only larger bills) if you purchase something.